 What puts Albuquerque on the map more than anything else is the Albuquerque International Balloon Fiesta but the hit TV show “Breaking Bad” is drawing attention.
-In early October, hot air balloon pilots and their crews gather from around the world to fly their balloons, compete in technical drills and generally have a good time.
-Here is a story of one of the pilots.
+In early October, hot air balloon pilots and their crews gather from around the world to fly their balloons, compete in technical drills, and generally have a good time.
+Here is the story of one of the pilots.

-The Balloon Fiesta has been going on for over forty years and the park where it takes place is well maintained and quite accessible.
-Thousands and thousands of spectators attend this fiesta every year, but the event takes place on a spacious park that has plenty of room for people to spread out if they want.
+The Balloon Fiesta has been going on for over forty years and the park where it takes place is well-maintained and quite accessible.
+Thousands and thousands of spectators attend this fiesta every year, but the event takes place in a spacious park that has plenty of room for people to spread out if they want.
 There are great wheelchair parking spaces by the entrance.
-Shuttle buses, pick-up trucks, even covered wagons take people the fiesta.
+Shuttle buses, pick-up trucks, and even covered wagons take people to the fiesta.
 Everyone helps each other experience this event.
 It’s a cool time of year.
-There are many vendors of jewelry, local art, great food, clothing, carnival-type toys, memorabilia, etc..
+There are many vendors of jewelry, local art, great food, clothing, carnival-type toys, memorabilia, etc.

 An outstanding multi-use trail runs through the middle of the city, along the Rio Grande River for about 20 miles, from Alameda Ave in the North Valley to a loop at the southern end of town called Paseo del Bosque, pronounced Puh-say-oh dell Bos-kay.
 Paseo del Bosque is also known as the Bosque Recreation Trail or simply the River Trail and is a must-visit in Albuquerque for wheelchair travelers.
-This trail is paved and well maintained with no car traffic, including underpasses and bridges.
-Whether you are taking a leisurely stroll down by the river, picnicking admidst a grove of Cottonwoods or cruising down the trail on a hand-cycle, you can be close to nature within the city.
+This trail is paved and well-maintained with no car traffic, including underpasses and bridges.
+Whether you are taking a leisurely stroll down by the river, picnicking amidst a grove of Cottonwoods, or cruising down the trail on a hand-cycle, you can be close to nature within the city.
 There are many trails in and around the city but this particular trail is quite special.
 There are some beautiful and nicely shaded sections.
 Wide-open parking lots and even intersecting trails are quite accessible.
 The city bus has many stops along the trail.
-Some wildlife can be seen along the trail, including: jack rabbits, coyotes, hawks, roadrunners, ducks, lizards, snakes, beavers and the occasional badger.
+Some wildlife can be seen along the trail, including jackrabbits, coyotes, hawks, roadrunners, ducks, lizards, snakes, beavers, and the occasional badger.

 The Sandia Tram is a neat way to get a bird’s eye view of the city.
-You will pretty much need to take a car, tour bus, or taxi to get to up to the base of the Tram.
+You will pretty much need to take a car, tour bus, or taxi to get up to the base of the Tram.
 It starts in the foothills of the Sandias and once you’re there, everything is fairly accessible.
-There is a large wooden observation deck at the top, and a series of ramps (kind of looks like an M.C.
+There is a large wooden observation deck at the top and a series of ramps (kind of looks like an M.C.
 Escher drawing).
-And, there is a restaurant that overlooks the city when you reach the top, at about 10,000 feet above sea-level.
+And, there is a restaurant that overlooks the city when you reach the top, at about 10,000 feet above sea level.

 The Native jewelry of New Mexico can be absolutely beautiful and even breathtaking at times.
 A lot of turquoise and silver and traditional designs.
 The turquoise, and jewelry in general, is spiritual to the Native American people, so great care and pride is put into every piece.
 Other crafts are traded throughout the state as well.
 Many towns around the state have at least a couple of well-established stores and even street vendors.
 (The authenticity of the jewelry is protected by state law, so authenticity is pretty much guaranteed.)